 During my years as a yoga therapist, I worked individually with clients for a variety of issues, especially anxiety, depression, and chronic pain.
 I served at La Clinica Wellness Center in Medford for my clinical internship, during which time I worked with diverse clients and a wide variety of mental health issues, such as complex trauma, sexual abuse, eating disorders, depression, chronic anxiety, panic disorder, borderline personality disorder traits, divorce, loss, and relationship problems.
 I was a member of the treatment team at the DBT Center of Southern Oregon from 2018 to 2020, working as an individual therapist and facilitating groups in the dialectical behavior therapy model.

 Currently, I work with individual clients and couples at my office in the Ashland Armory, where I specialize in mindfulness-based approaches to mental health and wellbeing (Click here view my CV and also see my Psychology Today profile for more information).
-In the spring of 2022, I will be expanding my practice to include groups, in particular, a mindfulness-based cognitive behavior therapy for insomnia group.
+In the fall of 2022, I expanded my practice to include groups, in particular, a mindfulness-based cognitive behavioral treatment for insomnia group.

 In my spare time, I can be found hiking, practicing yoga, dancing, reading, practicing and performing improvised theater, and being with friends and family in the beautiful Rogue Valley of Southern Oregon.